What causes nerve pain?

 - Risk Factors

-Nerve pain occurs when a nerve in the body (usually near the spine) is pinched or compressed.
+Nerve pain occurs when a nerve in the body, including the spine, is pinched or compressed.

-Because a nerve sends signals of pain and movement between the brain, spine and extremities, a compressed nerve can result in pain and symptoms of weakness that can travel from the spine and into the arms or legs, depending on the location of the nerve.
+Because a nerve sends sensory and motor information between the brain and the rest of the body, a compressed nerve can result in pain and mobility problems along the path of the affected nerve.

 For example, a pinched nerve in the lower back may result in nerve pain that starts in the lower back and travels down the nerve pathway into the buttocks, leg and foot.
 In some severe cases, symptoms of weakness and tingling may even occur along the nerve pathway.
 Other symptoms include:

 - Pain that radiates along the length of the nerve

 - Pain at the site of the nerve

 - Muscle weakness or excessive fatigue

 Nerve pain in the spine can develop from a number of conditions, some mild in nature, such as muscle strain, and some more severe, like a degenerative spine condition.
 For mild cases of nerve pain, symptoms should go away after a few days of rest and basic treatment like an ice pack and over-the-counter medication.
 This is especially true if a pulled muscle is inflamed and pressing against a nerve.
 Simply resting the muscle and letting it heal should reduce your pain in a few days.

 If your pain continues after a week or so, you should schedule a visit with your doctor to determine what is causing your symptoms.
 Often, lasting pain in the neck or back is caused by a degenerative spine condition, such as: